 Applying to study at Griffith is easy

 The following steps can guide you in applying for our undergraduate degrees through QTAC or UAC.
-We also have specific application information for international and high school students, as well as Griffith College and TAFE graduates.
-Explore the options below.

 How to apply